Ruskin Heights, Kansas City: Employment in Ruskin Heights

-Modern day economy
+Economy

 The 1990s

 The economy of Ruskin Heights in the 1990s was stagnating, mostly due to White Americans leaving, and higher crime rates.
 This is also when Bannister Mall began to stagnate in growth and development just like Ruskin Heights.
-Even though the dot-com crash of 1999 did not have a direct impact on Ruskin Heights, the 2007 financial crisis did have a direct impact on Ruskin Heights, making it sink deeper into poverty and crime.
+Even though the bursting of the dot-com bubble did not have a direct impact on Ruskin Heights, the 2008 financial crisis did have a direct impact on Ruskin Heights, making it sink deeper into poverty and crime.
 This decade is also where Ruskin Heights started to gain a bad reputation, because the stereotype of African Americans as criminals and thugs were at its peak in the 1990s.